Unliked Likes: Pastor Chris Hodges, Church of the Highlands, and Twitter's Wrath

 It started with Charlie Kirk, the conservative leader of Turning Point USA.
 Kirk is an outspoken supporter of President Trump and has been at the center of several high profile conflicts over the past few years.
 Like many other social media figures, Kirk seems particularly skilled at provoking outpourings of admiration and disdain in equal measure.
 He knows how to use social media.

-Most recently, Kirk has been one of the more visible proponents of the belief that while racism is evil, claims of systemic racism are not true or are exaggerated.
+Most recently, Kirk has been one of the more visible proponents of the belief that, while racism is evil, claims of systemic racism are not true or are exaggerated.
 In this, Kirk represents a significant number of Americans, many of whom identify as evangelical.
-As I’ve written about, marched for, and spoken on, I beleve that Kirk (and those who agree with him) are wrong.
+As I’ve written about, marched for, and spoken on, I believe that Kirk (and those who agree with him) are wrong.

 Please see the video we just put out this morning from the National Association of Evangelicals, which (I believe) presents a better approach.
 Or, put another way, I’m of a different view and have been quite vocal about it.